 The resource roads covered here are related to forest industrial sector use and covered by forest legislation.

 The majority of resource roads are permit roads for access to natural resources.
-Forest Act road permits are issued to forest licencees with a right to harvest timber on Crown land by the Ministry of Forests, Lands and Natural Resource Operations.
+Forest Act road permits are issued to forest licensees with a right to harvest timber on Crown land by the Ministry of Forests, Lands, Natural Resource Operations and Rural Development.
 Forest Act road permit roads are managed by forest licensees in the forest industry.
 Other permit roads may be administered by the oil and gas industry or the mining industry.

 The B.C.
-Government administers about 60,000 kilometres of Forest Service Roads (FSRs).
+Government administers about 60,000 kilometers of Forest Service Roads (FSRs).
 FSRs are maintained by the forest industry under road use permits, or where there is no industrial user responsible for maintenance, by the B.C.
 Government.
 Where there is no industrial maintainer, the B.C.
-Government carries out maintenance, subject to available funding, where communities, rural residents and high value recreation sites have priority.
+Government carries out maintenance, subject to available funding.
+Communities, rural residents and high value recreation sites have priority.

 Some resource roads have been established by BC Hydro, including roads that access independent power projects and clean energy projects.